bookingexperts/cthulhu/README.md

 ## Transaction

-Keep in mind that Cthulhu is destroyer, therefore, it is not wrapped in any transaction.
-To be safe, you need to call it within a transaction like so:
+Keep in mind that Cthulhu is a destroyer, therefore, it is not wrapped in any transaction.
+To be safe, you need to call it within a transaction like this:

 ```ruby
 user = User.find 1